SafeExamBrowser/seb-testing/ios/README.md

 As the SEB for iOS app usually is updated automatically on student devices as soon as a new version is available in the App Store, **it's important that SEB users test the beta version and report issues BEFORE the final version is released**.
 So if you are using SEB for iOS in your institution or distribute it with your own assessment solution, please contribute to the improvement of the SEB open source software by participating in our beta version testing. **At the same time, participating in beta testing helps you to avoid possible issues when the new version is released publicly.**

+New in build 11860:
+- Support for encrypting config files with identity certificates.
+These have to be distributed by embedding them into a client config file (currently identities need to be embedded in a desktop version of SEB).
+- Setting for log level is now functional (Settings/Security/Logging/Log Level).
+- Now logging events in the custom URL loading protocol, when the log level is set to Verbose.
+- Now displaying an alert when a file (from website generated data) was downloaded successfully.
+- Fixed crash in custom URL loading protocol.

+Not yet functional in this beta build:
+- Embedding of identity certificates for decrypting config files is not yet available.
+- Automatically create and embed identity and auto-select it for encrypting exam configs is not yet available.
+- Browser Exam Key will be different if SEB is updated and the new version introduces new setting keys (this will no longer be the case in the final release version).

 New in build 11850:
 - SEB for iOS now supports downloading files.
 Currently only website generated files (using the [data: scheme](https://en.wikipedia.org/wiki/Data_URI_scheme)) can be downloaded.
 This feature is meant for saving encrypted exam results in case there is no network connection.
 Those files can be accessed in the Files app ("On My iPad/iPhone" location) and by using iTunes.
 - Added setting "Allow Downloading" (settings key: allowDownUploads, default value: false) to in-app settings on a new root-level settings page "Downloads".